 Stovetop potpouri, also known as simmering spices, are easy to make by combining any fragrant botanicals, spices, and herbs and adding them to boiling water.
-This releases an all-natural fragrant steam that in turn scents the air in your home.
+This releases an all-natural fragrant steam that scents the air in your home.

 You can simmer them on the stovetop or even use a crockpot, and the possible scent combinations are endless.
 You could make comforting, cozy scents to bring cheer to a cold, dreary day, decongestants to help with a cold or flu, or festive fragrances that will have your house smelling like the holidays in a jiffy.